Malaysia’s capital city of Kuala Lumpur showcases a beautiful combination of old and new Asia.

 You will come across a quaint village (Kampung Kuantan) which is home to one of the biggest firefly colonies in the world.

-First stop though is at the Kota Melawati.
+However, the first stop is at the Kota Melawati.

 Your guide will then point out migratory birds at the Kuala Selangor Nature Park.